 The United States Patent and Trademark Office (USPTO) receives more prior art submissions by patent applicants than its patent examiners have the capacity to process.
 Although applicant prior art submissions are highly likely to contain references material to prosecution, evidence suggests that overburdened examiners often fail to utilize references submitted by applicants in their examination of patent applications.
 The information overload suffered by patent examiners has deleterious effects on patent quality, since examiners fail to identify and apply the references most relevant to the examination ofpatent applications.
 The vision of patent examiners as perfect filters of patentability and of information as always benefiting the public good is both idealistic and unrealistic.
 Despite their expertise, patent examiners are human and fallible, vulnerable to the effects of information processing overload and the cognitive biases attendant to decision-making by a boundedly rational actor.
 Failing to address these problems will likely result in frustrated applicants, overburdened patent examiners, and reduced patent quality.
 This Article proposes to solve both the plague of inequitable conduct allegations in litigation and the administrative burdens of complying with the duty of disclosure by reframing disclosure obligations for the information age.
 Reframing the duty of disclosure in this fashion would require no modifications to statutory provisions, few alterations to administrative rules and regulations, and only modest changes to existing case law.
 Thus, the approach suggested in this Article is both legally conservative and administratively feasible.

-Kuhn, Jeffrey M.
+Jeffrey M. Kuhn,

-"INFORMATION OVERLOAD AT THE U.S. PATENT AND TRADEMARK OFFICE: REFRAMING THE DuTY OF DISCLOSURE IN PATENT LAW AS A SEARCH AND FILTER PROBLEM,"
+INFORMATION OVERLOAD AT THE U.S. PATENT AND TRADEMARK OFFICE: REFRAMING THE DuTY OF DISCLOSURE IN PATENT LAW AS A SEARCH AND FILTER PROBLEM,

-Available at: http://digitalcommons.law.yale.edu/yjolt/vol13/iss1/3
+Available at: https://digitalcommons.law.yale.edu/yjolt/vol13/iss1/3